nbroeking/book/src/apps/uber/demo/execution.md

 ##Functionality
 * [ ] Make providers follow path
 * [X] Login from admin page
-* [ ] Make Icon show up on map where logged in user clicks on client page
+* [ ] Make Icon show up on map where logged in user clicks on client page--only works on admin pg

 ##Look and Feel
 * [ ] Clean up pop ups